Last updated on October 28, 2022 by

 Figure: A schematic diagram of the complete process of SDS-PAGE.

-It’s known as non-denaturing PAGE or native-PAGE.
-In this method, proteins are separated according to their mass/charge ratio.
-The technique is used to analyze protein samples in their folded state—no denaturing substance is used.
+Native-Page, or non-denaturing PAGE involves separating proteins according to their mass/charge ratio.
+This technique is used to analyze protein samples in their folded state—no denaturing substance is used.

 How Does Protein Gel Electrophoresis Work?